wobscale/as64241.net/colocation.md

 ╹ ╹┗━┛╹ ╹┗━┛  ╹┗━╸  ╹╺┻╸
 --- Colo-ing servers ---

 "Wobscale Technologies, in addition to running AS64241, also provides Server Colocation in Seattle, WA.
-Let me forward you to our colocation specialist" he says as he attaches you to a letter and sends you through the æther to Iliana's office.
+Let me forward you to our colocation specialist" he says as he attaches you to a letter and sends you through the æther to iliana's office.

 She sits on a stack of gutted R410s in front of a blue, pink, and white striped flag.
 Her wood-enclosed keyboard lightly pulses.